rangeid/ansible-icinga-collection/README.md

         changed: false
         failed: false
         failed_when_result: false
-        msg: One or more services are down (Service TEST-OPENXPKI state is CRITICAL after timeout of 10 seconds)
+        message: One or more services are down (Service TEST-OPENXPKI state is CRITICAL after timeout of 10 seconds)
         service_status: 2.0